Health and Safety at Work reform

 PDF, 2.9MB, 12 pages

-The plant, structures, and hazardous work draft regulations are a package of reforms aimed at reducing work-related harm in New Zealand.
-The Government agreed to policy reforms in May 2021 following public consultation in 2019 on options for effectively managing risks to work involving plant, structures, and hazardous work at height and on excavations.
-These changes will provide more clarity and certainty for businesses, and better health and safety for workers.
+In May 2021 the Government agreed to policy reforms following public consultation in 2019 on options for effectively managing risks to work involving plant, structures, and hazardous work at height and on excavations.
+These changes aim to provide more clarity and certainty for businesses, and better health and safety for workers.

 This isn’t about creating cumbersome new requirements; it’s about ensuring better regulations to keep workers safe.
 In the last decade, an average of 54 people died at work each year from injuries involving plant (such as workplace machinery, vehicles and equipment) and structures (such as scaffolding and excavations).